snowby666/poe-api-wrapper/README.md

 ```sh
 pip3 install poe-api-wrapper
 ```
-- You can run an example of this library
+- You can run an example of this library:
 ```py
 from poe_api_wrapper import Poe
 token = "TOKEN_HERE"